Sharp variational estimates of Stein-Wainger type operators: Introduction

 \item {\bf Question} 2: What happens for the endpoints $r=p'/n$? \end{itemize}

-To state our main results, we will first introduce the set $\U$ (see \cite{LSY21,LY22,LV24} for the related sets), which consists of all functions $\g$ satisfying $\g\in C([0,\infty))\cap C^N(\R^+)$ with $N\in\N$ sufficiently large, $\g(0)=0$, $\g'>0$ on $\R^+$, and complying with the following conditions:
+To state our main results, we will introduce the set $\U$ (see \cite{LY22,LSY21,LYu22,LV24} for some important related variants), which consists of all functions $\g$ satisfying $\g\in C([0,\infty))\cap C^N(\R^+)$ with $N\in\N$ sufficiently large, $\g(0)=0$, $\g'>0$ on $\R^+$, and complying with the following conditions:

 One of the main results of this paper, addressing question 1, is the following theorem. \begin{thm} Let $n\ge 2$ and $\g\in \U$.
 If $p\in(1,\infty)$, $r\in(2,\infty)$ and $r>p'/n$, then we have \beq \|V_r\big(H^{(u)} f: u\in\R\big)\|_{p} \les \|f\|_{p}. \eeq Moreover, there exist Schwartz functions $f$ such that (\ref{var}) fails whenever $r<p'/n$. \end{thm} Furthermore, we address question 2 for $n\ge2$ and for phase functions satisfying an additional homogeneous condition\footnote{Indeed, we are handling a slightly broader case, requiring only the satisfaction of condition (\ref{homo}).} given by \beq \g(st)\sim \g(s)\g(t), \quad {\rm for\ all}\ s>0,\ t>0. \eeq Specifically, the result corresponding to the endpoints of Theorem 1 is as follows: \begin{thm} Let $n\ge 2$, $\g\in \U$, and suppose that $\g$ satisfies (\ref{homo}).
 If $p'\in(2n,\infty)$, \beq \big\|V_{p'/n}\big(H^{(u)} f: u\in\R\big)\big\|_{L^{p,\infty}} \les \|f\|_{L^{p,1}}. \eeq \end{thm} .1in Let us make some comments on our main results. \begin{itemize} \item For $n\geq 2$ and $\g\in\mathcal{U}$, we can establish the following jump inequality: